-This provision had not commenced on or before the reprint date.
+(6) It is the duty of a police officer to release the person at the earliest reasonable opportunity if the police officer is satisfied subsection (4) has been complied with.

+212 Additional case when arrest of child may be discontinued

+(1) This section applies to an arrested person who is a child.

+(2) It is the duty of a police officer to release the child at the earliest reasonable opportunity if-

-- (b) after considering the following, it is more appropriate to deal with the child in a way provided by subsection (3)- - (i) the circumstances of the alleged offence; - (ii) the child's previous history known to the police officer. - (3) For subsection (2)(b), the police officer may decide it is more appropriate- - (a) to take no action; or - (b) to administer a caution to the child under the Juvenile Justice Act 1992; or - (c) to refer the offence to a community conference under the Juvenile Justice Act 1992; or - (d) to take the child before a court by attendance notice or summons. - (4) Subsection (2) does not apply to a child who is arrested if, because of the nature or seriousness of an offence for which the child is a suspect, it is inappropriate to release the child. - (5) Also, subsection (2) does not apply to the arrest of a child by a police officer while the police officer reasonably believes the child is an adult. - (6) In deciding whether the police officer had the reasonable belief, a court may have regard to the child's apparent age and the circumstances of the arrest
+- (a) the reason for arresting the child no longer exists or is unlikely to happen again if the child is released; and - (b) after considering the following, it is more appropriate to deal with the child in a way provided by subsection (3)- - (i) the circumstances of the alleged offence; - (ii) the child's previous history known to the police officer.

+(3) For subsection (2)(b), the police officer may decide it is more appropriate-

+- (a) to take no action; or - (b) to administer a caution to the child under the Juvenile Justice Act 1992; or - (c) to refer the offence to a community conference under the Juvenile Justice Act 1992; or - (d) to take the child before a court by attendance notice or summons.

+(4) Subsection (2) does not apply to a child who is arrested if, because of the nature or seriousness of an offence for which the child is a suspect, it is inappropriate to release the child.

+(5) Also, subsection (2) does not apply to the arrest of a child by a police officer while the police officer reasonably believes the child is an adult.

+(6) In deciding whether the police officer had the reasonable belief, a court may have regard to the child's apparent age and the circumstances of the arrest.

-Limit on re-arrest
+213 Limit on re-arrest

-213. A person arrested for an offence and released under this division can not be re-arrested for the offence unless, because of new evidence, a police officer forms a reasonable suspicion that the person is responsible for the offence.
+A person arrested for an offence and released under this division can not be re-arrested for the offence unless, because of new evidence, a police officer forms a reasonable suspicion that the person is responsible for the offence.